What is MET?

 What is the course of treatment like for someone with a MET alteration?

-The standard of care for first-line treatment of MET exon 14 skipping in lung cancer that has spread is one of the targeted therapy MET inhibitor drugs: capmatinib (Tabrecta) or tepotinib (Tepmetko).
-Other lines of treatment may include other MET inhibitors being studied in clinical trials, chemotherapy and immunotherapy.
+For patients whose lung cancer has spread, the standard of care for first-line treatment of MET exon 14 skipping is one of the targeted therapy MET inhibitor drugs: capmatinib (Tabrecta) or tepotinib (Tepmetko).
+Telisotuzumab vedotin-tllv (Emrelis, AbbVie Inc.) is approved for adults with locally advanced or metastatic, non-squamous non-small cell lung cancer (NSCLC) with high c-Met protein overexpression (50% or greater).
+Other treatment options may include other MET inhibitors currently being studied in clinical trials, chemotherapy and immunotherapy.
 Some physicians may recommend immunotherapy and/or chemotherapy before the MET inhibitors.

 If you have MET gene amplification, you may receive immunotherapy with or without chemotherapy.
 Other lines of treatment may include clinical trials of MET inhibitors.